LibreCAD/docs/guides/drawing.rst

     :align: center
     :scale: 66
     :alt: Widget

+Another option is to draw the line at the desired angle:

+   - Click the **Angle** line tool icon.
+   - On the "Tool Options" tool bar specify an *Angle* of "135", a *Length* of "300" units and the *Snap Point* at the "Start".
+   - With the "Snap on Endpoints" enabled, click close to the end of the line at *absolute coordinate* 600,300.
+Clicking the mouse should result in a line angled up and to the left.

+This option will result in a image similar to what is shown above, but with the diagonal line being a bit too long.
+The line can be *trimmed* to suit (see "*Modifying Entities*" below).

 All of the above examples create the object by drawing individual lines.
 A completely different approach is to start with a rectangle: